Baykar Bayraktar TB2: Ethiopia

 Ethiopian forces have reportedly been using the TB2 against the TPLF in the Tigray War.
 Satellite images have shown TB2 drones in Harar Meda airbase, and debris of MAM-L guided munition have been found in Tigray.
 On 7 January 2022, a drone strike killed nearly 60 civilians and injured dozens more in a camp of internally displaced people in Dedebit in Tigray; the missile used was a MAM-L exclusively used with the TB2 drone.

 African insurgencies

 Some parts of Africa face attacks by highly mobile bands of Islamist militants, who move through scrubby terrain by motorbike to attack isolated military and civilian targets.
 These attacks had largely been in the Sahel, but by 2019 they had been spreading.
 Drones provide countries with the aerial surveillance capacity to seek and potentially attack insurgents.
 Buying from Turkey reduces the dependence of Niger and Togo on former-colonial-power France.

 2025 India-Pakistan conflict

-According to Indian armed forces, on the nights of 8 and 9 May during Operation Sindoor, the indigenous Akashteer system shot down every single drone launched by Pakistan—including the Bayraktar TB2s.
-India either shot them down or they failed to strike their targets.
-Most Bykers were shot down as soon as they crossed into Indian airspace while several Bayraktar TB2s were downed while still over Pakistan.
+The Indian armed forces claimed, on the nights of 8 and 9 May during Operation Sindoor, the Indian Akashteer system directed Indian missile batteries to shoot down several Pakistani drones, including the Bayraktar TB2s.
+India claimed that the TB-2s failed to strike their targets.
+According to reports made by the Indian media, most drones were shot down as soon as they crossed into Indian airspace while several Bayraktar TB2s were downed while still over Pakistan..
+There was no independent corroboration of these claims, or of Pakistan using the Bayraktar TB2 during the conflict.